DmitriySidyakin/Cryptonix/Cryptonix/Cryptonix.Security/Random/README.md

 ## Spiralizer

+This is used to randomize the array data.
+There is no reverse transformation, it is mixing.

 Sample Array 1: {1, 2, 3, 4, 5, 6, 7, 8, 9}

 Sample Array 2: {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}